 Key management personnel are those persons having the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-Key management personnel include officers, directors or companies with common directors of the Company.
-The remuneration of the Company's directors and other key management personnel during the six month period ended May 31, 2018 and 2017 are as follows:
+The Company has defined key management personnel to include the CEO, CFO, CSO, President, Vice President and directors of the Company.

+The remuneration paid or accrued for the Company's key management personnel and directors are as follows: